antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * Hover with your mouse over data points to see if you can identify a subgroup of an annotation track in which low MLH1 expression occurs more often.
 * Scroll down to the Adjustable settings menu and change grouping setting _Track_ into **MS_orientation**.
 Click **Submit**

-Let's visualize the relation between these dataset annotations in an other way.
+Let's visualize the relation between these dataset annotations inan other way.
 * Go back to the main menu and select **relate two tracks** and click **Next**.
 * Select for the _X track_ the **MS_status** and for the _Y track_ **Orientation** and click **Submit**.